waghaaishwarya/myportfoliohtmlcssj/README.md

+# Portfolio Website
-This portfolio website is designed and developed using HTML, CSS, and JavaScript, catering to both desktop and mobile users.
+This portfolio website is designed and developed using HTML, CSS, and JavaScript.